-Todoist is a to-do app by Doist Inc. It’s available on macOS, Windows, Linux, iPadOS, iOS, Android, and it also has a web app.
+Todoist is a to-do app by Doist Inc. It’s available on macOS, Windows, Linux, iPadOS, iOS, and Android, and has a web app.
 It’s a freemium app that is free to use, with a Pro version for $5/month if you’re an individual and $8/user/month for businesses.
 It’s cheaper to pay per year.
-Is Todoist the right app for you and your team, let’s find out?
+Is Todoist the right app for you and your team, let’s find out.
 This review focuses on the free web version, using Google Chrome.

 Adding a new task is fairly straightforward.
 Todoist is a minimalist app, which makes it easy to figure out.
 You can name your task, and add a description.
 Interestingly, you can format your title to make it bold, or italic.
 You can also add code and links to it.
 We have never seen that before.
 It’s cool.